This is a short review of the card game Cards Against Colonialism.

 Pictured above are some cards from the extremely popular card game Cards Against Humanity.
 They are from the new expansion pack included in the company’s “Donald Trump: Bug-out-bag” that includes survival gear, among others things, like a copy of Plato’s Republic and ‘flint & steel’.
 The political salt is real with this company.
 It wants people to wake up; it also wants to make money.
 It’s an ironic micro-embodiment of the self-conscious American capitalism of the 21st century.
 Try saying that twenty times, fast!

 The game’s name is a pun on the phrase ‘crimes against humanity’ and gets it’s format from the game Apples-to-Apples which is simple and fun party game.
-Cards Against Humanity is played by matching a collective black card with the best white card from your hand, making a statement that is both creative and shockingly politically incorrect.
+Cards Against Humanity is played by matching a collective black card with the best white card from your hand, making a statement that is creative, shocking and politically incorrect.
 Each round, the player gets to overturn a black card and after the white cards are put down, votes on their favorite combo.
 If it’s yours that gets the vote, then you get a point.
 The player with the most points at the end of the game wins.
 I’ve played it a few times with friends.
 The fun has been when someone masterfully pulls off the most morbidly creative combination of cards in a way that violates our most liberal of values.
 It’s all done knowing full-well that none of us mean the things we create.
 It’s like a safe space to do bad things and not get in trouble for it.
 You can call it a kind of group catharsis.

 “We are stronger when we laugh and humor makes it easier to talk about difficult issues.
 Cards Against Colonialism attempts to embrace the modern Native Culture, and allows us to learn and laugh at the same time.”